zcbenz/BPlusTree/README.md

-BPlushTree
+BPlusTree
 ==========

-This is my simple implementation of B+ Tree, the keys, values, and nodes are of fixed size, and you need to recompile when change some important parameters.
+This is my simple implementation of B+ Tree, the keys, values, and nodes are of fixed size, and you need to recompile when changing some important parameters.

 The main advantages of my implementation is: